LtqxWYEG/Asorted-Scripts/README.md

 - Clean WinSxS.bat --- Script for reducing size of WinSxS folder.
 Run with parameter "4" if you don't know what is going to happen.

 - Optimize or defrag disks.bat --- Immediately executes the Task: "\Microsoft\Windows\Defrag\ScheduledDefrag" via schtasks.
-Despite its name, it will optimize instead of defragment SSDs.
+Despite its name, the Task will "optimize" instead of "defragment" SSDs.

 - pip upgrade all.bat --- Nothing special: Upgrades PIP and updates all Python packages.